thoward/lucene-query-parser.js/README.md

 ### On the Command-line

-To run the unit tests on the command line, using node:
+To run the unit tests on the command-line, using node:

 ```
 npm test